 Apart from TFA and Capella’s offerings, both FlavourArt and Flavorah are transparent about their ingredients, and both rarely add additional diacetyl, and the few containing diketones or custard notes, are listed on their sites.

 See our post-database providing details and links on flavouring companies and their ingredients –

 It is not my intention to dispel scientific findings or recommendations by those qualified to offer them.
 However, I feel in contrast to smoking, vaping flavours with diketones is still a significantly less harmful alternative.

-Today, more and more of these concentrates are being offered with safer alternatives, such as Acetoin and Butanoic Acid.
-Some are even devoid of additional custard notes.
-For peace of mind, and just to be on the safe side, if the option is there to purchase these lower risk alternatives, one should at least try them.
+Today, more and more of these concentrates are being offered with safer alternatives, such as Butyric Acid; some are even devoid of additional custard notes.
+For peace of mind, and just to be on the safe side, if the option is there to purchase these lower risk alternatives, one may wish to try them.

 References and Research: